-This is a marled version of the one that I have.
-That grey is versatile, but didn’t work as well with my coloring as I’d hoped.
+I love this marled version which is a softer take on tweed.
 If you have grey hair or cool skin tones, this would probably be smashing.
-(This popular style is also currently available in Blush, Ivory, Blue, and Emerald.)
+(This popular style is also currently available in Blush, Ivory, Blue, and Red.)

-A longer style in Plus, with a bit of metallic thread in the weave.
+A slightly longer style in Plus, with in a pretty blue weave.

-If even a knit jacket is more structure than you prefer, here’s a snap-front cardigan in a pretty coral pink (also available in Navy).
+If even a knit jacket is more structure than you prefer, here’s a an easy-to-wear sweater.

 Do you have a tweed jacket or cardigan in your wardrobe?
 How do you like to style it?